Skip to main content

 Security Threat Detection & Response Agent

-From alert to investigation summary before the analyst opens the ticket.
+Alert triage and investigation summary ready before your analyst opens the ticket.

 Security Threat Detection & Response Agent